berbix/berbix-node/README.md

 Supported options:

- * `clientId` (required) - The client ID that can be found in your Berbix Dashboard.
- * `clientSecret` (required) - The client secret that can be found in your Berbix Dashboard.
+- `apiSecret` (required) - The API secret that can be found in your Berbix Dashboard.
- * `environment` - Which environment the client uses, defaults to production.
- * `httpClient` - An optional override for the default Node HTTP client.
+- `httpClient` - An optional override for the default Node HTTP client.

 ##### `createTransaction(options): Tokens`